Secure digital communication

 The following tools have high security standards and are generally trusted by most independent computer security professionals.

 Many journalists have a public-facing ProtonMail email address for new sources to contact them.
-If you want to email someone that had a ProtonMail email address, you should email them from another ProtonMail account.
-Emails between ProtonMail users are end-to-end encrypted and cannot even be read by ProtonMail employees.
+If you want to email someone that had a ProtonMail email address, you should email them from another ProtonMail account. and cannot even be read by ProtonMail employees.
 Whereas if you send an email to a ProtonMail user from an unencrypted email service like Gmail, then your email provider (and law enforcement) can still read what you sent.

 This below list is incomplete.
 No matter what, you should stick to communicating with Signal and ProtonMail whenever possible.